 Perhaps one of the most common misconceptions and assumptions about home education is that there will be a lack of social stimulation for the child and a certain amount of isolation for the parent.
 Yet, in the age of the internet and the reign of social media, as well as a range of homeschooling groups located all around the country, nothing could be further from the truth.
 You may grow familiar with the teeth-gnashing annoyance of having to field this question from well-meaning friends and family when you first make the decision to home-educate.

 Homeschooling groups are gatherings of home educating families, usually from one location or area.
-Just like our children, each group might be as different from one another as chalk and cheese!
+Just like our children, each home education group might be as different from one another as chalk and cheese!
 Some might offer regular learning and group teaching options, others might provide a meet and greet and a social occasion but all provide mutual support and an opportunity to share resources, plans and expertise.

 The national home education charity, Education Otherwise, offers a pretty comprehensive directory of local groups broken down into regions across the UK.
-Ed Yourself also offers a list of groups for you to browse, and HE UK offers plenty of insight on how to find gatherings and groups near you.
+Ed Yourself also offers a list of groups for you to browse, and HE UK offers plenty of insight on how to find gatherings and homeschooling groups near you.

-Check out forums such as A Little Bit of Structure, the Mumsnet HE forum and the Netmums page for homeschooling for message boards specifically for and about all things home education.
+Check out homeschool forums such as A Little Bit of Structure, the Mumsnet HE forum and the Netmums page for homeschooling for message boards specifically for and about all things home education.
 These are brilliant forums for asking questions you might have been too afraid to ask and for networking with home educators across the country and, indeed, from around the world.